American-Institutes-for-Research/data-story-template/doc-site-src/docs/intro.md

 - [RStudio](https://www.rstudio.com/)
   - RStudio can be used to edit HTML, JavaScript, and CSS files.
 - R package [servr](https://github.com/yihui/servr)
-  - We use this package to run a simple local web server for development.
+  - We use this package to run a R powered simple local web server for development.

 There are other great choices for code editor and IDE such as [VS Code](https://code.visualstudio.com/).
 You could also use [Node](https://nodejs.org/en/) to run a local dev server.
 But we won't use them for this tutorial.